MissionMarsFourthHorizon/operation-remote-resupply/Module 5/Operation Remote Resupply, Part 5.md

     }
 	```

 1. Launch the Android or Windows version of the app.
-Then sign in and attempt a landing.
+Then **sign in** (remember, telemetry data is only transmitted if you are signed in) and attempt a landing.
 As you descend, watch the big screen at the front of the room and confirm that your "mission" shows up there and that it is updated in real time.

 	![Mission status shown by Mission Control](Images/app-mission-control.png)